sayzlim/sayzlim.github.io/source/_posts/2013-08-22-repair-disk-permissions-myth.md

 Nowadays, I let OS X manages everything.
 I’ve only [adjusted some animations][1] to improve my experience.

-[1]: http://sayzlim.net/speed-up-your-mac-drastically/ "sayzlim.net: Speed Up Your Mac Drastically"
+[1]: http://sayzlim.net/speed-up-your-mac-drastically "Speed Up Your Mac Drastically | Sayz Lim"

 Avoid needless hacks when OS X doesn’t freeze your Mac.
 Instead of spending your time to optimize OS X, try to come up with a way to finish your tasks efficiently.